Alex had a great and successful real estate business.

-Very far at the back of his head buried under his daily operational tasks was a slight remnant of a memory.
-It was the fading memory of a phrase he had heard some time back in the past: ‘Work on your business not in your business’.
+It was the fading memory of a phrase he had heard some time back: ‘Work on your business, not in your business.’

-Remembering this was like being struck by lightning, because he realized he completely missed to work also on his business and not just create himself a job.
+Remembering this was like being struck by lightning because he realized he completely missed working on his business and not just creating a job.

-You might be in the same or a similar situation like Alex and have come to the conclusion that somehow you need to start to automate your real estate business.
+You might be in the same or a similar situation as Alex and have concluded that somehow you need to start to automate your real estate business.

 But how do you automate it?
 And does it stop at only automating your real estate business, or is there more to it?